This post will explore different ways of measuring software development productivity and guide you on how to improve it.

 Deployment frequency is the frequency of code deployment to production.
 This varies across teams, with some deploying to production many times a day, once a week, once a month, or once a year (please no!)
 The higher the deployment frequency, the smaller and faster the deployments.
 And smaller deployments are easier to test, which leads to fewer bugs.

-Measuring deployment frequency gives insight into your continuous integration deployment process and DevOps efficiency within the team.
+Measuring deployment frequency gives insight into your continuous integration and deployment process and DevOps efficiency within the team.
 Using this data will help you understand your software development workflow and identify areas for improvement.

 How Not to Measure Software Development Productivity